corticalstack/azure-ai-foundry-examples/README.md

 # 🤖 Azure AI Foundry Examples

 This repository contains examples demonstrating how to work with Azure AI Foundry and it's assets.
+AI Foundry is accessed at [ai.azure.com](http://ai.azure.com)

 ## 🔧 Prerequisites